The Reflections Video Booth: Amplifying Student Voices at NYU

 Core Responsibilities

-Created vinyl panel designs and video slides for the booth’s exterior and interior experience.
+Created vinyl panels and video prompts for the booth’s exterior and interior experience.

 Collaboration

-Partnered with the vendor and department stakeholders to ensure alignment with the project vision.
+Partnered with the vendor and stakeholders to ensure alignment with the project vision.

 Project Management

-Oversaw timelines, coordinated production, and supported implementation through the installation.
+Oversaw timelines, coordinated production, and supported installation process.

 Logistics and Setup

-The video booth was installed for seven days during Commencement Week in the Kimmel Center, coinciding with cap and gown pickup.
-Graduating seniors were invited to step inside the booth and record one-minute reflections about their time at NYU.
+Coinciding with cap and gown pickup, the Reflections video booth was open for seven days during Commencement Week in the Kimmel Center, a high-traffic area between classes and extracurriculars.
+Graduating seniors were invited to step inside the booth and record one-minute reflections on their time at NYU.

 The booth provided a quiet, reflective space amid the excitement of commencement, allowing students to share authentic stories and insights in their own words.
 These recordings later served as qualitative data for understanding how students experienced belonging throughout their time at NYU.